kp4ws/BlockDestroyer/README.md

 - Each level is procedurally generated so that the blocks appear random each time, thus increasing the replay value.

 ## Link ##
-- I've uploaded this game to my Itch account where you can play it here: https://kpaws-games.itch.io/block-destroyer
+- I've uploaded this game to my Itch.io account where you can play it here: https://kpaws-games.itch.io/block-destroyer

 ---
 ![Screenshot 2021-05-08 151205](https://user-images.githubusercontent.com/58745400/117553606-cf121980-b00f-11eb-992f-c5b2646487e4.png)